2xu2/ForKim/README.md

 # ForKim
-A crash course on nonlinear solver and interpolations with Julia for Kim Ruhl
+A crash course on nonlinear solver and interpolations with Julia for Kim.

 Check the .ipynb file.